 Other countries have followed suit, with some handing out nearly 50% of all green cards for economic reasons, or by offering more incentives to bring highly skilled workers to their country.

 Do you have any relevant stats about immigration?
-Submit your own chart to us and we may include it in this article.
+Create a chart and send it to us.
+We may include it in this article.

 It is not just highly skilled immigrant workers who create new jobs in America.
 Even manual labor jobs that are filled by immigrants help stimulate the economy.
 And there is currently a shortage of manual workers in many states